backstage/community-plugins/workspaces/topology/.changeset/little-forks-train.md

 '@backstage-community/plugin-topology': patch
 ---

-Bump up share-react version and updated supported-versions.
+Bump up share-react version to ^2.13.1 and updated supported-versions to ^1.28.4.